maiskt/hackathon.github.io/docs/03-Demographics.md

       FL16        |  Suppose you need to borrow 100 Taka.
 Which is the lower amount to pay back: 105 Taka or 100 Taka plus 3 percent?
       FL17        |  Suppose you put money in the bank for two years and the bank agrees to add 15 percent per year to your account.
 Will the bank add more money to your account the second year than it did the first year, or will it add the same                        amount of money both year
       FL18        |  Suppose you had 100 Taka. in a savings account and the bank adds 10 percent per year to the account.
 How much money                      would you have in the account after five years if you did not remove any money from the account?

-Levels
+Levels:

 + 1=Yes
 + 0=No

 Note:

-       + Financial literacy questions are only available from 2016 to 2018.
+* Financial literacy questions are only available from 2016 to 2018.

 ## DIGITAL_LITERACY_INDEX
 Digital literacy index, derived from questions on mobile phone ownership and usage.
 Using Bangladesh 2018 as an example, respondents who never use a mobile phone(MT2, MT7) are defined as having "no digital literacy" skills.
 Respondents who only use a mobile phone to make or receive a call(MT17_1, MT17_2) have "low digital literacy" skills.
 Respondents who also use a mobile phone for texting(MT17_3) have "moderate digital literacy" skills.
 Respondents who also use a mobile phone for advanced activities(MT17_4-MT17_9) have "high digital literacy" skills.